 Tip: While on the Pnyx, you can pack a picnic and enjoy the amazing views!

-Tips: You can climb up the hill on either the ancient rocks, or the modern metal stairs.
-We strongly suggest wearing comfortable shoes, as they can both be very slippery!
+Tip: You can climb up the hill on either the ancient rocks, or the modern metal stairs.
+Wear good walking shoes, as the rocks on the hill are very slippery.

 Finally, if you happen to be in Greece on certain days of the year, you may visit the ancient sites in Athens for free.
-Prepare, however, to meet plenty of other people who had the same idea!
+Be prepared, however, to meet plenty of other people who had the same idea!

 You can visit the sites of Ancient Athens for free on the following dates:

 - 6 March – In memory of Melina Mercouri, who was Minister of Culture in the 80s and 90s